JTafej/24-25-Programming/Unit 2/Day 4 Looping through lists.md

 ```
 #### Please note: , the percent signs within the f-string are used to indicate formatting directives.
 They are not part of the f-string syntax but rather part of the formatting syntax specific to the datetime module.
 In this case, the percent signs are used to specify how the today variable, which is a datetime object, should be formatted as a string.

-### Okay, enough about f-string!
-Let's get back to enumerate, loops, and lists.
+### Okay, enough about f-strings!
+Let's get back to loops and lists.
 You challenge for today is to create an interactive to-do list.
 ### Key Features:
 * View Tasks: Prints out all the tasks in the list.
 * Add Task: Appends a new task to the list.